Let’s take a closer look at the different types of sushi!

 Differences between sushi rolls and hand roll sushi

 A hand roll is a type of sushi which is called “temaki sushi” in Japan.
 Hand roll sushi, which can be made at home, is made like crepes.
 Each person wraps their own ingredients in a piece of seaweed with vinegar rice and eats with their hands.
 The finished piece is shaped like a cone.
 Since it is wrapped by hand, no skill in using a makisu (bamboo mat for making sushi rolls) is required and even children can make their own.
 Things like soy sauce are used for seasoning.
 In Japan, people don’t eat while they walk, but it’s sometimes compared to hot dogs outside of Japan.

 On the other hand, a sushi roll is a type of sushi that is also called “maki sushi” or “seaweed rolls” in Japan.
 Sushi rolls can also be made with your own preferred toppings and are wrapped with vinegar rice, but generally, a bamboo mat is used to roll into a round tube shape.
 The tube is cut into four to six bite-sized pieces then eaten with chopsticks or by hand.
 In Japan, sushi rolls are categorized into futomaki (thick rolls) and hosomaki (thin rolls), and of course the rolls with rice on the outside, popular overseas.
 Seasonings like soy sauce are used as necessary.

 Chirashi-zushi looks the same pretty much everywhere, but the details differ a lot depending on if you’re in Kanto, Kansai, or other regions.
 Of course, it’s never called by the region, like “Kanto Chirashi-zushi.”
 Chirashi-zushi has the same name everywhere in the country.

-The Chirashi-zushi you find in Kanto has a vinegar white rice base with a variety of toppings (seafood, egg omelet, dried gourd shavings, shiitake mushroom, minced fish, pickled ginger, etc.), served in a container, often a square nesting box.
+The Chirashi-zushi you find in Kanto has a vinegared white rice base with a variety of toppings (seafood, egg omelet, dried gourd shavings, shiitake mushroom, minced fish, pickled ginger, etc.), served in a container, often a square nesting box.
 “Chirashi” means “scatter” in Japanese and Chirashi-zushi is called this because the ingredients are scattered over the vinegared rice.
 This is also called “Fukiyose (this comes from the drifting waves) chirashi” or “Nama (raw) chirashi”.
 Large cuts of the ingredients are often used, creating a bold dish.